Terms and Conditions

 Payment of Fees

 2. To secure your place on a course, all fees must have been paid, an instalment plan agreed or direct debit set up.
 Payments may be made by cash or card only; cheques are not accepted.
 Any learner who does not meet the payments for an agreed instalment plan or direct debit will not be allowed to continue on the course and be sent an invoice for the outstanding charges.
-Any learner over 19 and on a Level 3 course who does not pay the full fee or take out a loan will be invoiced for the full cost of the course.
+Any learner over 19 and on a Level 3 course who does not pay the full fee, take out a loan or is eligible for funding will be invoiced for the full cost of the course.
 The exception is any learner who is 19-24, following an Access to HE course and who does not have a full Level 3.

 3. Any additional costs applied by awarding organisations for exam fees will be notified by your tutor.

 4. Where there are outstanding fees, other than agreed future direct debit instalments, we may refuse entry to the class and exam registration until such fees have been paid.

 5. To help you spread the cost of your learning where the cost of your course is £300 or more and is longer than 20 weeks, you may pay by direct debit.
 25% of the full cost of your course (course and any accreditation fees) will be taken at enrolment and a direct debit set up for 3 equal monthly payments of the outstanding balance.
 If you would like to discuss direct debits in more detail, please speak to your centre manager.

 6. If your qualification course is over £150 you can pay by 3 monthly instalments, during the first 3 months of your course, provided the course length exceeds the instalment period.
-For example in term 1 this will be September, October and November.
+For example: if you enrol in August your payments would need to be made in August, September and October.
 If the fee is not paid following the agreed timescale, you will be invoiced for the monies outstanding.